 The goal of quality improvement in health care is to improve the overall care and outcomes for patients and providers.
 Quality improvements are the actions taken, processes implemented, or services created to improve cancer care.
 The results of a cancer-related quality study provide a baseline to measure and improve quality.
-The Oncology Medical Home practice has a process in place to identify a process of care for review and regularly use data to evaluate that process.
+The Oncology Medical Home practice has a process in place to regularly review and identify care delivery improvements using data to analyze and evaluate current state and continual quality improvement.
 Changes are made as indicated from the review and monitored/measured over time.
 Continual Quality Improvement and Lean principles may be utilized, including, plan, do, study, act (PDSA) cycles to monitor ongoing improvement initiatives.

-Key performance measures for health care quality include safety and outcomes of care; timely and appropriate care; care provision that is efficient and equitable; and care that is patient centered; and documentation of care that is monitored for completeness of clinical data for initiating quality improvement activities.
+Key performance measures for health care quality include safety and outcomes of care; timely and appropriate care; care provision that is efficient; and care that is patient centered; and documentation of care that is monitored for completeness of clinical data for initiating quality improvement activities.
 While not all are required, these areas are recommended for quality improvement assessment.